demirfirat/api.onlyoffice.com/site/docs/plugin-and-macros/structure/icons.md

 ## How it works

-When the plugin loads, ONLYOFFICE:
+When the plugin loads, editor:

 1. Detects the active editor theme (light/dark).
 2. Checks the screen scale (e.g. 125%).